 As Chief People Officer, Richard Williams oversees Western Union’s Human Resources functions around the globe.
 He is based at the company’s global headquarters in Denver, Colorado.

-Williams was responsible for leading the organization’s successful implementation of the “WU Way,” a program designed to transform Western Union’s operating model to better enable innovation, improve the customer experience, and drive productivity.
+Richard was responsible for leading the organization’s successful implementation of the “WU Way,” a program designed to transform Western Union’s operating model to better enable innovation, improve the customer experience, and drive productivity.

-In addition to holding a senior executive role with Western Union, Williams is a thought leader in corporate responsibility and shared value.
+In addition to holding a senior executive role with Western Union, Richard is a thought leader in corporate responsibility and shared value.
 He is an active member on the board of directors of the Western Union Foundation.

-Williams was born in Mombasa, Kenya and has lived in seven countries.
+Richard was born in Mombasa, Kenya and has lived in seven countries.
 He holds a Bachelor of Arts in Political Science from San Diego State University.